 A new 360-degree virtual reality camera that can be used to capture spacewalks in all their glory, so that we might know what it’s like to walk outside the space station, is also launching.

-Northrop Grumman’s Cygnus cargo spacecraft is also carrying a wealth of new experiments with objectives that could benefit our lives on Earth, as well as improve the quality of life for astronauts on long-term spaceflight missions.
+Northrop Grumman’s Cygnus cargo spacecraft, which launched Friday night, also carried a new 360-degree virtual reality camera to be used on spacewalks and wealth of new experiments with objectives that could benefit our lives on Earth, as well as improve the quality of life for astronauts on long-term spaceflight missions.

 This is the commercial cargo provider’s 14th resupply mission to the space station.
 After a first launch attempt was scrubbed Thursday night, the launch was rescheduled for Friday night at 9:16 pm ET.